401-Midterm-Project-Org/Treat-Your-Elves-Frontend/README.md

 * implement button for initiating secret santa pairings *
 * implement interface for notifications - deadline for getting items *
+* implement interface for adding users to a group *

 *Acceptance:*

 * When interacting with buttons for creating secret santa pairings, some sort of confirmation is given to the admin, and a notification is sent to group members telling them their secret gift recipient *
 * when the admin pushes for a notification to be sent out, the group members receive that notification *
+* when a user's email is input into a form, that user gets added to the "group users" *